byuccl/dac_sdc_2022/_labs/lab_1.md

 >
 > Chris Pine

+## GitHub Classroom

+The GitHub Classroom link is posted as the topic of the Slack channel for the lab.
+You must use this link to accept the lab assignment.

 ## Overview

 For this lab, you will be building a simple TCP client that sends data to a server to be transformed.
 The client will be a command-line tool that follows standard Unix norms.
 There are two parts to this lab: